-When working with adults experiencing adjustment issues, mental health problems, and other emotional difficulties, Irina helps clients to understand their thoughts and feelings as well as the impact of previous experiences and learnings, and how these affect the body, behaviour, relationships, and decisions.
+Irina works with individuals 18 years of age and older.
+When working with clients experiencing adjustment issues, mental health problems, and other emotional difficulties, Irina helps clients to understand their thoughts and feelings as well as the impact of previous experiences and learnings, and how these affect the body, behaviour, relationships, and decisions.

 Irina provides an opportunity to learn productive ways to reduce symptoms, clarify what is truly important and meaningful, and commit to taking action that improves and enriches life.